jmfayard/playground-java-refactoring/README.md

 ## Build

-All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.
+All you need to build this project is Java 11 or later, Maven 3.0 or later.

 ## Testing